-During the nine months ended January 31, 2018, we recognized a \$6.4 million loss on the change in the fair value of our royalty preferred shares (2017 - \$5.0 million loss).
+During the nine months ended January 31, 2019, we recognized a \$42.7 million loss on the change in the fair value of our royalty preferred shares (2018 - \$6.4 million loss).
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
-The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 35% as at January 31, 2018 and April 30, 2017 (January 31, 2017 and April 30, 2016 - 35%) reflecting in each case, among other factors, our clinical results and communication with regulatory bodies; a discount rate of 23.6% as at January 31, 2018 and 23.4% as at April 30, 2017 (23.8% as at January 31, 2017 and 23.5% as at April 30, 2016); commencement of revenue between 2021 and 2023, based on clinical development paths across various jurisdictions, as at January 31, 2018 and April 30, 2017 (January 31, 2017 and April 30, 2016 - between 2021 and 2023); projected apabetalone market shares percentages; and projected product pricing.
-The passage of time during the nine months ended January 31, 2018 to future cash flows based on the estimated timing and commencement of revenue, as well as the change in the risk-free rate of return, affected the fair value of our royalty preferred shares.
+The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at January 31, 2019 and 35% as at April 30, 2018 (January 31, 2018 and April 30, 2017 - 35%) reflecting in each case, among other factors, our clinical results and communication with regulatory bodies; a discount rate of 20.1% as at January 31, 2019 and 21.7% as at April 30, 2018 (23.6% as at January 31, 2018 and 23.4% as at April 30, 2017); commencement of revenue between late 2021 and 2022, based on clinical development paths across various jurisdictions, as at January 31, 2019 and between late 2021 and 2023 as at April 30, 2018 (January 31, 2018 and April 30, 2017 - between 2021 and 2023); projected apabetalone market shares percentages; and projected product pricing.
+The passage of time during the nine months ended January 31, 2019 to future cash flows based on the estimated timing and commencement of revenue, the change in the discount rate due to a decrease in the estimated size premium rate (a component of our estimated weighted average cost of capital), and the increased cumulative probability rate of generating forecasted future cash flows affected the fair value of our royalty preferred shares.

 The fair value of the royalty preferred shares is subject to significant volatility.
 Small changes in the aforementioned assumptions may have a significant impact on the fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant, a 1% increase in the discount rate would result in a \$4.1 million decrease in the fair value of the royalty preferred shares.
-Furthermore, assuming commencement of revenue one year later would result in a \$5.9 million decrease in the fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant, a 1% increase in the discount rate would result in a \$7.9 million decrease in the fair value of the royalty preferred shares.
+Furthermore, assuming commencement of revenue one year later would result in a \$21.6 million decrease in the fair value of the royalty preferred shares.